← Back to research

 Replicas

-Replicas is a YC-backed background coding agent platform that delegates tasks from Linear, Slack, or GitHub to AI agents running in sandboxed VMs — producing pull requests for engineering teams to review.
+Replicas is a YC-backed background coding agent platform that delegates tasks from Linear, Slack, or GitHub to Claude Code or Codex agents running in sandboxed VMs — with public seat-based pricing from free to $300/seat/month.

 Key takeaways

-• YC-backed background coding agent — teams report shipping 30%+ of pull requests through Replicas
+• YC-backed (Spring 2026 batch) background coding agent — the company claims teams ship over 30% of pull requests through Replicas

-• Multi-surface triggers: Linear issues, Slack mentions, GitHub PR comments, or web dashboard
+• Multi-surface triggers: Linear issues, Slack mentions, GitHub PR comments, web dashboard, or API; sandboxed VMs run full dev environments

 FAQ